VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/README.md

 // Listen for new Messages sent to a Channel generalChannel.on('messageAdded', function(message) {

-    // Decrypt the Message using global card id and private key values. var decryptedMessage = virgil.crypto.decryptStringFromBase64(
+    // Decrypt the Message using card id and private key values. var decryptedMessage = virgil.crypto.decryptStringFromBase64(
         message.body,
         myCard.id,